reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 ### Scalar objectives

-This objectives targeting for some scalar characteristic of solution:
+These objectives targeting for some scalar characteristic of solution:

 * `minimize-cost`: minimizes total transport cost calculated for all routes
 * `minimize-distance`: minimizes total distance of all routes